ryanabb/New-Project-1-/README.md

 If you did all that correctly, you have now set up this computer to use git, and authorised it to access your GitHub account

-## Part 2: get a copy of this "repository" so you can make changes
+## Part 2: Get a copy of this "repository" so you can make changes

 1. Near the top of the page you are reading is a green **Clone or download** button.
 Click it and copy the ssh URL (begins *git@github.com:*...)
 2. In your Git Bash window, type ``git clone `` and paste in the copied URL, all on one line, then press enter.
 This will get a duplicate (clone) of the remote repository on your development machine.